A Guide to Beer Fermentation

 How long do I ferment my beer?

 Many new brewers wonder what the best timeframe is for fermenting their beer.
 The truth is that we have absolutely no control over our fermenting time.
-Once we pitch our yeast, it’s up to the yeast to do all the work!
+Once we pitch our yeast, it’s up to them to do all the work!

 We can, however, change certain conditions to shorten or lengthen this timeframe – like controlling fermentation temperature.
 This will depend on the yeast strain you’re using and what you’re looking for in the beer.